Theatre Camps with STC!

-Join the STC School of the Arts all summer long in a fun, supportive, and encouraging environment!
+Join the STC School of the Arts in a fun, supportive, and encouraging environment!
 Learn about theatre while making new friends and having fun!

 Camp staff includes professional theatre artists who lead students through a diverse curriculum that is based on teamwork, confidence-building, and creative expression.
 Camps include acting, dancing, and singing master classes, with additional classes in scenic arts, improvisation, stage combat, costuming, and more!
 Each session ends with the students’ presentation of their original work for family and friends.